palpen/palpen_articles/_drafts/week7_svm.md

 # Support vector machines (SVM)

 Week 7 covers the support vector machine (SVM) algorithm.
-This is the last supervised learning algorithm in the course.
+This is the last supervised learning algorithm covered in the course.

 EXCERPT